Chart Color Schemes

 Kewdale is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Kewdale has a high level of cultural diversity, with 40.2% of its population speaking a language other than English at home and 47.5% born overseas.
-Christianity is the main religion in Kewdale, comprising 39.3% of people.
-Islam is overrepresented compared to Greater Perth, making up 17.6% of Kewdale's population.
+Kewdale has a significant cultural diversity, with 40.2% of its residents speaking a language other than English at home and 47.5% born overseas.
+Christianity is the predominant religion in Kewdale, comprising 39.3% of the population.
+However, Islam is notably overrepresented, making up 17.6%, which is substantially higher than the Greater Perth average of 3.2%.

 Frequently Asked Questions - Diversity